Three Circle Model

 •Compensation, job-description and accountability design

-Ed Rosenfeld takes a collaborative approach and pairs up as a team with other key advisors who have complementary skills and knowledge.
+We use a collaborative approach with other key advisors including the attorney, CPA and estate planner who have complementary skills and knowledge.
 This assures the family business that the best practices are used and ensure that quality and perspective is always maintained.

 We can help you keep your family business engine tuned up and in good working order.
 In closely-held partnerships as well as strictly family-owned businesses we work in a modular approach with one or more of the three systems that make up the family business.